VonHeikemen/sublime-pro-key-bindings/README.md

 If you want to manage your primary keymap, the one in the root of your user folder, you need to create a new command.

-First, create a file called `Default.sublime-commands`.
+First, create a file called `Default.sublime-commands` (in your user folder).
 In there you can your custom command.

 ```json
 [